 The Forum was created to help Honorary Treasurers in the important work they carry out by providing a place where they can come together as a community, share expertise and promote best practice.
 We do this by:

 - Providing a source of helpful information through updates and briefings

 - Carrying out research and producing relevant publications and

 Next Forum meeting

-The next Forum meeting, the annual UBS investment update, will take place at 3 for 3.30pm on Tuesday 18 November 2014.
+The next Forum meeting will take place at 3 for 3.30pm on Tuesday 10 February 2015 when the topic will be Balancing Innovation and Risk.
 Please see our Events page for more information.